UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 ## Conclusion
 Adding user defined operators with user defined precedence is fairly straight forward to implement in terms of the code generation.
-No new code generation is required.
+No new code generation is required (Can't get any simpler than that! :grin: ).
 ANTLR4 has support for left-recursion in the grammar and precedence of expressions.
 Even though ANTLR only directly supports fixed precedence it is rather easy to extend the underlying support to handle dynamic precedence and associativity, once the underlying mechanics are understood.
-The rest is on the Ast construction as it converts the user defined operators to function definitions and function calls.
+The rest is on the AST construction as it converts the user defined operators to function definitions and function calls.

 If you compare the code generation and driver code between Chapter 5 and Chapter 6 you'll see the only difference is the language level setting, it got a bump (Literally a single enum on one line of each component).
 Everything else is identical.